Skippie1/MedSup/README.md

 ## How to install locally
 ### Create a folder named "MedSupV4"
+### Then right click the folder and press "Open with VS Code"

 ## File structure
 #### `client` - Holds the client application